NewStrangeWorlds/BeAR/_sources/sections/chemistry_models.rst.txt

 ---------------------------------

 BeAR also has the ability to use multiple chemistry models simultaneously.
-For example, to perform a retrieval with constant mixing ratios for a selection of species, and separate species, say CH4, that is assumed to have non-constant abundances, the following can be used as configuration in the ``forward_model.config`` file
+For example, to perform a retrieval with constant mixing ratios for a selection of species and a separate species, say CH4, that is assumed to have non-constant abundances, the following can be used as configuration in the ``forward_model.config`` file:

 .. code::

    #Retrieved chemical species
    iso H2O NH3 CO2
-   free_cs CH4 k
+   free_cs CH4 5

-BeAR will call the chemistries in the order they appear in this list.
-That means, in this example it would first set the constant mixing ratios, and then use a variable profile based on cubic splines for methane.
+BeAR will call the chemistry models in the order they appear in this list.
+That means, in this example it would first set the constant mixing ratios of H2O, NH3, and CO2 and then use a variable profile based on cubic splines for methane.
 The mean molecular weight is recalculated after each chemistry model.

 Another possibility is to calculate the background atmosphere in chemical equilibrium and try to retrieve a separate species assumed not to be in equilibrium: